AliAlperenCivil/crop-weed-classif/README.md

 - Confusion matrices are visualized
 - Misclassified samples are saved for further inspection

-The best performance is achieved using the Random Forest model with approximately **97% accuracy**.
+The Random Forest classifier achieved the best performance with an accuracy of approximately 97% on the test set.

 ## Visualization
+The following visualizations provide insights into model performance and common misclassification cases.

 ### Confusion Matrix (Random Forest)
 ![Random Forest Confusion Matrix](assets/rf_confusion_matrix.jpeg)